neuroidss/lab-governance/README.md

 - Calculating compensation for Partners

 Domains:
-- Partner & Owner relations (except text of contracts)
+- Partner & Owner relations
+Note: changes to the text of contracts, to the cash-flow and changes to the compensation system that impact the business model have related domains in TLC, and those changes need to be checked.

 ### Marketing-PR - Dani